It Possible to Clean My Criminal Record?

 An NPC is a ‘point in time’ check.
 As such, the certificate you receive will be valid at the time of issue.
 It will only be considered invalid when the organisation that requested it asks you to renew or if the status of any of your conviction’s changes.

-Therefore, you will be required to apply for a new national police certificate when your convictions become spent.
+Therefore, you will be required to apply for a new national police check when your convictions become spent.
 It is likely to be of more benefit to you to produce a certificate with fewer or no disclosable outcomes.

 Can I Still Get Hired If My NPC Certificate Shows Unspent Convictions?